 The College offers students a variety of on campus living arrangements including double rooms, suites, and apartments.
 All basic furniture items are provided in each facility and each hall also has laundry facilities located within or in an adjacent residential facility.
-Each unit has basic cable TV services included; all facilities are equipped with WIFI Internet access.
+Each unit also has local telephone (excluding Commonwealth Hall) and basic cable TV services included.
+Each facility is equipped with WIFI Internet access.
 All residential facilities are tobacco-free.